aeshirey/aeshirey.github.io/_posts/2023-02-25-simple-rust-service-in-docker.md

 > 127.0.0.1:xxxx is the normal loopback address, and localhost:xxxx is the hostname for 127.0.0.1:xxxx.
 >
-> 0.0.0.0 is slightly different, it's an address used to refer to all _IP addresses on the same machine_.
+> 0.0.0.0 is slightly different, it's an address used to refer to all IP addresses on the same machine.
 Or no specific IP address.

-(Emphasis mine.)

 Simply changing from "localhost" to "0.0.0.0", recompiling, rebuilding the image, and rerunning does the trick